Insurgency in Laos: Lao Hmong insurgency (Ongoing)

 On 8 April 2016, the Laos military launched a military incursion into the territory of Hmong communities in the Phou Bia area, reportedly with the help of Vietnamese forces.
 On 23 April, the military used a civilian helicopter to spray poison over Hmong territory.
 On 4 May, government forces attacked a Hmong village in Xaysomboun, killing two civilians.
 On 14 September, two Hmong men were taken away by Laos police from their village of Lat Houang.
 Later, they were found beaten to death on 23 September by a Laotian fisherman.

 On 21 September 2016, the Laos military fired rockets loaded with toxic gas into Hmong areas killing a Hmong baby.
 On 6 October, another Hmong baby died from chemical poisoning.

 In November 2017, the Laos government intensified its shelling of Hmong areas.

 On 20 June 2020, a government soldier was shot and killed while on patrol inspecting for illegal poppy cultivation.

 On 9 March 2021, one militant was killed in a clash with Laos soldiers in Thathom district, Xaysomboun.
 After the clash, the government sent troops to hunt down the escaped gunmen.

 On 5 May 2025, militias linked to ethnic Hmong fighters and drug trafficking networks stormed Lao army outposts in Bokeo Province near Chiang Rai province in Thailand, killing five soldiers and isolating villages, with one stray round striking the roof of a Thai home.

-From 17 May to 20 August 2025, ongoing military lockdowns and killings have trapped Hmong communities, with approximately 200 Hmong men arrested and 67 confirmed deaths.
-Women and children have been systematically denied access to food and medical care, creating a humanitarian crisis of unprecedented proportions.
+From 17 May to 20 August 2025, the Unrepresented Nations and Peoples Organization (UNPO) alleged that ongoing military lockdowns and killings have trapped Hmong communities, with approximately 200 Hmong men arrested and 67 confirmed deaths.
+UNPO further alleged that women and children have been systematically denied access to food and medical care, creating a humanitarian crisis.